 FASHION CLUB Sponsor: Ms. Mary Jo Losen-Greenup – A student organization for students interested in fashion.
 Students will help with the spring Art and Fashion show.

-FBLA (Future Business Leaders of America) Sponsor: Ms. Lisa Admire – An association of students who are interested in careers in business related fields.
+FBLA (Future Business Leaders of America) Sponsor: Ms. Lisa Admire – An association of students who are interested in careers in business-related fields.

 FRENCH CLUB Sponsors: Ms. Sarah Percival and Ms. Megan Welch – Designed to foster social and cultural activities related to the French-speaking world.

-GENDER SEXUALITY ALLICANCE (GSA) Sponsor: Ms. Liz Dittrick – Provides a safe environment for lesbian, gay, bisexual, transgender, straight, and questioning youth to meet, socialize, and support one another.
+GENDER SEXUALITY ALLIANCE (GSA) Sponsor: Ms. Liz Dittrick – Provides a safe environment for lesbian, gay, bisexual, transgender, straight, and questioning youth to meet, socialize, and support one another.
 The club encourages a friendly, tolerant atmosphere for students of all sexual orientations.